 When the beverage industry started to market its products in aluminum cans, a new by-product for industrial maintenance was created— soda and beer cans were sometimes used as shimming material for electric motors.

-Aluminum cans were flattened out and a slot cut into it to allow the shim to fit under the foot of the motor and accommodate the hold-down bolt.
+Aluminum cans were flattened out and a slot cut into them to allow the shim to fit under the foot of the motor and accommodate the hold-down bolt.
 Of course, they only came in one thickness and the flattened pieces were not very even.
 Unfortunately, we came across such crude contrivances quite often.

 Accurate machine adjustment is an essential element in any alignment process and a good quality shim is a must.
 So… how to select a good quality shim?

-- Use only slotted Precut Stainless Steel Shims since they eliminate material waste, time consuming hand-cutting and deburring, and for heavy gauge shims the need to torch cut and mill.
+- Use only slotted Precut Stainless Steel Shims since they eliminate material waste, time-consuming hand-cutting and deburring, and for heavy gauge shims the need to torch cut and mill.

 - Stainless Steel 304, Monel, or other full hard materials protect against rust and deformation.